Major Shelah Waters | 5th Regiment Cavalry U.S.

 Major Shelah Waters Biography:

-Buried in the Nashville National Cemetery behind his uncle Major Thomas Waters, US Army.
+Buried in the Nashville National Cemetery behind his brother Major Thomas Waters, US Army.

 - 1860 Graduated from Union University in Murfreesboro, Tennessee Cum Laude